awsdocs/amazon-s3-userguide/doc_source/access-analyzer.md

 ## Reviewing and changing bucket access<a name="changing-bucket-access"></a>

 If you did not intend to grant access to the public or other AWS accounts, including accounts outside of your organization, you can modify the bucket ACL, bucket policy, the Multi\-Region Access Point policy, or the access point policy to remove the access to the bucket\.
 The **Shared through** column shows all sources of bucket access: bucket policy, bucket ACL, and/or access point policy\.
-Multi\-Region Access Points are reflected under access points\.
+Multi\-Region Access Points and cross\-account access points are reflected under access points\.

 **To review and change a bucket policy, a bucket ACL, a Multi\-Region Access Point, or an access point policy**